 WELCOME TO COLOURING LONDON

-University College London to collate, collect, generate, visualise, and make accessible, statistical data for every building in London.
+Colouring London is a free knowledge exchange platform, designed to collate, collect, generate, visualise, and make accessible, data for every building in London.

-We're looking for volunteers of all ages and abilities, and from all sectors and disciplines, to join our open data project and help create, test and use our free database, and beautiful colour-coded maps.
+We're looking for volunteers of all ages and abilities, and contributors from academia, government, industry and the voluntary sector, to join our open data project and help create, test and use our free database, and beautiful colour-coded maps.

-If you live in, study, design, build, care for, manage or just love
+If you live in, research into, design, build, care for or just love

-London's buildings, our open data platform is here for you, and where you can share your knowledge to help make London more sustainable.
+London's buildings, our open data platform is here for you, and a place to share your knowledge to help make London more sustainable.

 WHAT IS COLOURING LONDON?